Externships

 Further Interest

-If you are interested in learning more about the Minority Writing Program, or have questions, please contact: Willie Jordan-Curtis, Assistant Dean for Student Affairs and Clinical Professor of Law, at 520-621-8602 or jordancu@arizona.edu.
+If you are interested in learning more about the Minority Writing Program, or have questions, please email Willie Jordan-Curtis, assistant dean for student affairs and clinical professor of law, or Phone: 520-621-8602.

 Offered in the spring semester, legislative attorneys select several second- and third-year law students as legal externs.